Will's avatar

 Research Poster Day 21 January 2013

 Each January the School of Computer Science hosts a poster day in order for the research students to demonstrate their current work to other research students, research staff and undergraduates.
-The event lets members of the department see what other research is being done outside of their own group and gives researchers an opportunity to defend their research ideas.
+The event lets members of the department see what other research is being done outside of their own group … Read more (1 minute read)

 Delving into Android 13 November 2012

 I’ve always been interested in the development of smartphone apps, but have never really had the opportunity to actually hava a go.
-Whilst I’m generally OK with development on platforms I feel comfortable with, I’ve always considered there to be no point in developing applications for wider use unless you have a good idea about first thinking about the direction for it to go.
+Whilst I’m generally OK with development on platforms I feel comfortable with, I’ve always considered there to be no point in developing applications … Read more (3 minute read)

 Seminar: Retweeting 10 October 2012